State of Maryland

 NATURE OF WORK

-Employees in this classification receive close supervision from higher level Archivists.
-Work effectiveness is evaluated through conferences and review of written work products to determine quality, completeness, and timeliness of work assignments.
+Employees in this classification receive close supervision from an Archivist Supervisor.
+Employees may work a rotating shift and may be required to work Saturdays.
+Work effectiveness is evaluated through a review of in-person and online work with the public and other agencies, conferences, and a review of written work products to determine the quality, completeness, and timeliness of work assignments.

 Positions in this classification are evaluated using the classification job evaluation methodology.
 The use of this method involves comparing the assigned duties and responsibilities of a position to the job criteria found in the Nature of Work and Examples of Work Sections of a class specification.